 Next up: Livraria Lello (SUPER beautiful but tourist-crowded bookstore which I couldn’t handle entering based on the line around the block but maybe you’ll be lucky and get to see the pretty staircase!) then walk across the park to Clérigos Tower.
 You can pay 3 euros to go up to about 250 steps for a view (but I was happy with the view from the bridge).
 If you haven’t already seen it, check out the São Bento train station (blue and white tiles depicting Porto’s history inside) and finally see the Porto Cathedral and Monument Church of St. Francis (inside!) finishing in the touristy but pretty Barrio La Ribeira.

 Lisboa was a place I’d heard was beautiful but honestly didn’t know much about upon arrival.
-The port city is ancient (older than London, Paris, etc.) but due to an earthquake on All Saints Day 1755 which flattened much of the city and killed about 50% of the population it was rebuilt around 1775-1800.
+The port city is ancient (older than London, Paris, etc.) but due to an earthquake on All Saints Day 1755 which flattened much of the city and killed about 50% of the population, it was rebuilt around 1775-1800.
 As you walk through different neighborhoods you can feel the histories in the wide/narrow streets and crumbling/rainbow facades.
 Portugal’s role in globalization is important to remember- this was the place where spices and produce and precious metals from five continents came into Europe.
 You can find pagodas across the park from statues of elephants and sword-yielding Christian missionaries.
-There’s a statue of Jesus like the one in Rio as you cross a Golden Gate Bridge (like in SF).
+There’s a statue of Jesus like the one in Rio as you cross a Golden Gate Bridge (like in San Francisco).

 There is quite a bit of tourism in Lisbon.
 Here’s a list of places to eat which is a blend of my finds and recommendations from my local airbnb hostess: